-For a quick bite of our national dish nip in to the Haggis Box in the Grassmarket, serving haggis (& veggie haggis) neeps & tatties from a wee police box in the city.
-If you want to try to cook your own Burns supper, get a delicious locally made Macsween haggis from the local shops and follow Jamie!
+For a quick bite of our national dish nip in to the Haggis Box at the Scottish Storytelling Centre, serving haggis (& veggie haggis) neeps & tatties from Tuesday to Sunday.
+If you want to try to cook your own Burns supper, get a delicious locally made Macsween haggis and follow Jamie Oliver's instructions!

 Festivals & Events

 Edinburgh's world famous Hogmanay street party and fireworks display gets the year started quite literally with a bang!
 Look forward to celebrating the nations most famous bard with dinner, dancing and poetry at the months end.

 Edinburgh Zoo : Christmas Nights | 20th November 2020 - 3rd January 2021